 Most weapons with a Kusari come with a relatively long chain to facilitate subsequent resizing.
-Resizing a chain weapon is not always easy and may require a number of appropriate tools (heavy duty wire cutters, vice, hacksaw, pliers, hammer, etc.).
+Resizing a chain weapon is not always easy and may require several appropriate tools (heavy-duty wire cutters, vice, hacksaw, pliers, hammer, etc.).
 Examine your weapon to determine how to best remove a link (or two) with the minimum amount of cutting, prying, and frustration.
 Most generic weapons do not make this process particularly easy.

 Changing the Himo length is much easier.
 Simply cut and discard the old cord and replace it with a new cord that you size to better fit your grip.
 You can readily find numerous videos about how to restring two and three-string Nunchaku.